themosis/documentation/option.md

 * `$optionGroup`: _string_.
 The option group slug name.
 * `$name`: _string_.
 The setting name.

-> The option group value depends on how you save your settings with the `Page` class.
-If you use default section with tabs, the option group value is the section name slug.
-If you use section without tabs, the option group value is the page name slug.
+The option group value depends on how you save your settings with the `Page` class.
+If you use sections with tabs, the option group value is the section name slug.
+If you use sections without tabs, the option group value is the page name slug.

 > If no value/setting is found, the value returned is an empty string.